ertekinkck/dietflow-privacy/privacy-policy-en.md

 # Privacy Policy

-**Last Updated:** August 15, 2025
+**Last Updated:** August 31, 2025

 ## 1. Introduction

-At DietFlow ("application", "we", "our"), we respect the privacy of our users.
-This privacy policy explains the information collected when using our application and how that information is used.

-## 2. Information We Collect

-### 2.1 Camera Permission
-Our application requests access to the camera for the following purposes:
-- **Meal Photo Analysis:** Capturing photos of meals to analyze calorie and nutrient content
-- **Barcode Scanning:** Scanning product barcodes to automatically retrieve nutrition information
-- **Profile Photo:** Adding a user profile picture (optional)

-### 2.2 Other Collected Information
-- **Account Information:** Name, email, age, gender, height, weight
-- **Health Data:** Target weight, activity level, dietary preferences
-- **Usage Data:** Meal records, water consumption, fasting times
-- **Device Information:** Device type, operating system version

-## 3. Use of Information

-We use the collected information for the following purposes:
-- Creating personalized diet plans
-- Analyzing meal photos to calculate nutritional values
-- Progress tracking and reporting
-- Improving application performance
-- Enhancing user experience

-## 4. Information Sharing

-**We do not share information with third parties.** User data is only shared in the following cases:
-- When the user has given explicit consent
-- When required by law
-- When necessary for application security

-## 5. Data Security

-- All data is transmitted through encrypted connections
-- Firebase’s secure infrastructure is used
-- Regular security updates are applied

-## 6. Data Retention

-- User data is retained until the account is deleted
-- Photos taken with the camera are only used for analysis and are not stored permanently
-- Users can delete their data at any time

-## 7. User Rights

-Our users have the right to:
-- Request access to their data
-- Correct their data
-- Request deletion of their data
-- Restrict data processing

-## 8. Contact

-For questions about privacy, please contact us:
-- **Email:** ertekin.developer@gmail.com

-## 9. Changes

-This privacy policy may be updated.
-Significant changes will be communicated to users.
+At NutriSnap ("application", "we", "our"), we take your privacy very seriously.
+This policy explains how our app processes data and outlines our core privacy principle: any personal nutrition data you enter is stored **only on your device** and remains under your control.

+## 2. What Information Do We Process?

+We categorize the information processed by our app into two groups:

+### 2.1 User-Entered Data Stored Only on Your Device

+The following types of information are provided by you to use the app’s features and are **never sent to our servers** or accessed by us:

+* **Meal Records:** Notes about foods you eat, such as names, calories, and macro values.
+* **Photos:** Food photos you provide to the AI recognition feature.
+These photos are analyzed and then remain only on your device.
+* **Barcode Data:** Scanned barcodes to retrieve product information.
+* **Water Intake Records:** Your daily water consumption.
+* **Profile Photo (Optional):** A photo you may add to personalize the interface.

+**We explicitly state that** we do not request or store your name, email, age, gender, height, or weight.

+### 2.2 Anonymous Technical Data for App Performance

+To ensure stable operation and troubleshoot issues, we may collect anonymized technical data through standard industry services such as Firebase Crashlytics.
+This may include:

+* **Crash Logs and Diagnostic Data:** Anonymous crash reports that help us identify why the app failed.
+* **Device Information:** Device model and operating system version, which help us understand if issues are tied to specific device types.

+This technical data is never linked with your personal nutrition data.

+## 3. Purpose of Information Use

+* **Data Stored on Your Device:** Used only to provide the app’s basic functionality (calorie counter, daily tracking, reporting, etc.).
+We do not process this data for any other purpose beyond displaying it back to you in graphs and lists.

+* **Anonymous Technical Data:** Used solely to detect crashes, resolve performance issues, and improve the overall user experience.

+## 4. Data Sharing

+* Since we do not store your personal nutrition data on our servers, there is no data to share with third parties.

+* Anonymous crash reports are processed by our service provider, Google (Firebase), to analyze issues.

+## 5. Data Security and Retention

+The security of your personal nutrition data depends on your device’s security, as this data never leaves your device.
+All information remains stored until you delete it within the app or uninstall the application.

+## 6. Your Right to Delete Data

+You have full control over your data.
+To permanently delete all records:

+1. Go to the "Settings" menu inside the app.
+2. Use the "Delete All Data" option to immediately erase your records.

+Alternatively, you can clear the app’s data from your phone’s system settings to remove all information permanently.

+## 7. Contact

+For any questions regarding this privacy policy, please contact us:

+* **Email:** \[ertekin.developer@gmail.com]

+## 8. Changes

+We may update this privacy policy from time to time.
+Any changes will be posted on this page.

 ---

-**Application Name:** DietFlow
+**Application Name:** NutriSnap
-**Package Name:** com.dietflow.app
+**Package Name:** com.macroflow\.app
 **Version:** 2.0